 -

 At Saint Joseph’s, you don’t have to wait to begin experiencing what it’s like to be an occupational therapist.
-You’ll have an opportunity to participate in clinical fieldwork experiences beginning your first semester, working with clients in a variety of settings including community centers, schools, hospitals, rehabilitation centers and home care.
-You’ll complete two 12-week level II fieldworks, working with patients of all ages from infants to the elderly.
+You’ll have an opportunity to participate in clinical fieldwork experiences beginning your first semester, working with clients in community centers, schools, hospitals, rehabilitation centers and home care.
+You’ll complete two 12-week level II fieldwork experiences working with patients of all ages, from infants to the elderly.

 -